Lalasa1234/PatientSurvivalDetection/README.md

 - Backtracking the Streamlit results

 **Deployment**
 - In medical context, practitioners typical upload patient results to predict their survival.
+Hence, this application has the option to upload patient information of any no.
-- Hence, the application has an option to upload patient information of any no.
+- Link: